-This module will consist of lectures, which focus on theoretical aspects of Rocket Technology; example classes, which concentrate on applying the theory to solve practical examples; practical classes in a PC laboratory, which focus on Matlab programming.
+This module will consist of lectures, which focus on theoretical aspects of Rocket Technology; example classes, which concentrate on applying the theory to solve practical examples with the focus on Matlab programming.

 The module introduces the concepts associated with rocket dynamics, trajectories and orbits of space vehicles and space missions.